Upendra (actor): Early years (1989–1999)

 In 1997, Upendra directed A, through which he made a successful transition to acting.
 The film is about a love affair between a film director and an actress, in which the actress rejects the director, causing him to become an alcoholic.
 It further led to the discovery of conspiracies on a reshoot by the director, who vowed revenge.
 There were rumors that it was Upendra's own story, and the actress in the film portrayed his protege Prema.
 This added to the film's popularity and it broke many box office records upon release and went on to become one of the highest grossing Kannada films of its time.
 The film had a 175-day run in Karnataka was also dubbed to Telugu, and repeated its success in Andhra Pradesh too, where it had a 100-day run.
 The film won accolades from Bollywood personalities like Amitabh Bachchan and Anil Kapoor.
 Upendra was now a big name in Kannada cinema and was also popular in Andhra Pradesh.

+In 1998, Upendra directed and starred in A, which was his fifth film as a director but his first lead role as a hero.
+The film had a 175-day run and became a trend-setting blockbuster in Karnataka, with its Telugu dubbed version running for 100 days in Andhra Pradesh.
+Around this time, he received an offer from Amitabh Bachchan Corporation to make a film for them, which did not materialize.
+Due to Upendra's newly found popularity in Telugu, Telugu director E. V. V. Satyanarayana cast him in the 1998 Telugu film Kanyadanam alongside Srikanth and Rachana, which also became a commercial success.
+In 1999 Upendra again directed and starred in his self-titled film Upendra which starred Bollywood actress Raveena Tandon.
+The film went on to become a bigger hit than A, both in Karnataka as well as in Andhra Pradesh.
+The film had a 200 days run in Karnataka and 100 days run in Andhra Pradesh.

 Upendra's next movie was Swasthik with lead Raghavendra Rajkumar, which was released in 1998.
 The film performed averagely at the box office but critically well received.

 In 1999, Upendra made a self-titled film, Upendra.
 Upendra acted in this film as the unnamed protagonist (or antagonist) Naanu (I or Myself).
 The film starred three heroines: Damini, Prema, and Bollywood actress Raveena Tandon.
 Naanu was an arrogant character and was very demeaning towards women, bordering on misogyny; which led to a lot of criticism on the film.
 However, the film broke many box office records and went on to be a much bigger hit than A in both Karnataka and Andhra Pradesh.
 The film had a 200-day run in Karnataka, and its Telugu version had a 100-day run in Andhra Pradesh.
 Upendra was now not only a remarkably successful director, but also a big star with a large fan base in Karnataka and Andhra Pradesh.
 Since then, Upendra gave up directing and concentrated more on his acting career.

-Upendra came back as a director after 10 years in 2010 with the movie Super.
-The movie was released in a record number of theatres all over Karnataka, was dubbed in Telugu, and released in Andhra Pradesh.
-Super was a blockbuster, breaking many box office records upon release and had a 175-day theatrical run, becoming one of the highest-grossing and critically acclaimed Kannada films of 2010.